ryanbrewerstrata/git-gud/objective-03/readme.md

-# Objective 3: Create a Highly Detailed Pull Request
+# Objective 3: Write a Pull Request that Won't Push Others Away

 As mentioned in the last objective, a `pull request (/PR)` is a formal request to make changes to the main codebase (aka the `origin`).
 There are often two parties involved in pull requests: the contributor, and reviewer(s).

 Contributors `make a PR`.
-However, they don't simply knock on the origin's door, plunk down a phonebook of code, and skip off on their merry way.
+However, they don't simply knock on the origin's door, plunk down a phonebook of code, shake their tired arms and walk away.

 The `contributor` solicits reviewers for their `pull request`, and strives to make their contribution digestible via concise description,